wlads/reefpoints/source/posts/2014-05-08-building-an-ember-app-with-rails-part-2.md

 tags: ember, ruby, ruby on rails
 ---

-We need to start this part with a bug fix.
+If you are using an older version of ember-cli, you'll need to start this part with a bug fix.
 There is a bug for the live reload.
 In `ember/tests/helpers/start-app.js` insert the 2nd line:

 ```js